Our team

 [email protected]

 Stephanie has a keen interest in salmon conservation and is avid fly-fishing enthusiast.
-Stephanie worked in administration for Société Cascapedia for four years before starting for MWIFMA in 2012.
-Since joining the MWIFMA team, Stephanie has also taken an accounting course in Montreal.
+Stephanie worked in administration for Société Cascapedia for four years before starting for MMAFMA in 2012.
+Since joining the MMAFMA team, Stephanie has also taken an accounting course in Montreal.

 Read more

-As part of her work, Stephanie welcomes visitors to MWIFMA and assists management in many ways.
+As part of her work, Stephanie welcomes visitors to MMAFMA and assists management in many ways.
 In particular, she plays an important role in accounting, office organization and equipment orders.

 M.Sc. oceanography, Commercial Fisheries and Aquaculture Project Manager